nickyreinert/completeWebServerBackup/README.md

 # completeWebServerBackup
-Script to simple backup all existing databases and virtual hosts to any given location using duplicity
+Script to simple backup all existing databases and virtual hosts of an server running Apache and MySQL to any given location using duplicity.